CliffordCheefoon/C.Cheefoon-ASU-CSE_531-Project_3/README.md

 # C.Cheefoon-ASU-CSE_531-Project_3

-# TODO: Write this (This is project 1 README copy)

 ## Problem Statement
-In the given scenario, N number of Customers and N number of bank Branches; Customer X submits requests (Deposit, Withdraw or Query) to Branch X. The major: it is required that all other Branches be aware of the requests made to keep the balance of all the Branches consistent.
+In the given scenario, N number of Customers and N number of bank Branches; Customer X can submit requests (Deposit, Withdraw or Query) to any branch.
+It is required that all other Branches be aware of the requests made to keep the balance of all the Branches consistent.
+In this scenario, the Customer can make requests to any branch making maintaining consistency between branches required.

 ## Goal
 Using Remote Procedure Call’s communication protocol (more specifically gRPC), design and implement a Distributed System in Python.
-This system should accommodate any number of Customers with any number of events, and any number of Branches while maintaining replication transparency.
-That is: each Branch’s balance should remain consistent with all other Branches as events occur anywhere in the Branch network.
+This system should allow Customers to send requests to any branch of the branch network while remaining consistent.
+To remain consistent, this project will use the Monotonic Writes and Read Your Writes consistency models.

 ## Cool Achievements
  - Wrote the ```server_spawner``` module that handles the creation, port assignment, management, and termination of gPRC server processes.